Tenth Street Improvements - Roanoke

 Jim Henegar, P.E.

-Increasing traffic volumes and safety concerns for vehicles, pedestriansicycles have prompted VDOT and the City of Roanoke to pursue improving the section of 10th Street that starts 0.018 mile south of Fairfax Avenue and extends to Williamson Road.
+Increasing traffic volumes and safety concerns for vehicles, pedestrians and bicycles have prompted VDOT and the City of Roanoke to pursue improving the section of 10th Street between Fairfax Avenue and Williamson Road.

 The existing traffic signal at the intersection of Orange Avenue and 11th Street will be removed and left turn lanes added on Orange Avenue at the intersection with 10th Street.
 Existing signal equipment along with 10th Street will be replaced.
 Left turn lanes will be constructed along 10th Street at Orange Avenue, Grayson Avenue and Hunt Avenue.

-A public hearing was held on the 10th Street project on July 30, 2009.
+- July 2009 - A public hearing was held on the 10th Street project.